 - Apply professional, ethical, caring, trauma-informed and sensitive approaches when working with trafficking victims and survivors.

-- Advocate for those who have endured trafficking by assisting them in getting the services and resources needed.
+- Advocate for those who have endured trafficking by assisting them in getting needed services and resources.

 - Develop skills in identifying trafficking victims and survivors by knowing what to look for, what questions to ask and how to create a place of safety.

-- Understand how health care and community health professionals make decisions in human trafficking cases, and brainstorm ways to make decisions.
+- Understand how health care professionals make decisions in human trafficking cases, and brainstorm ways to make these decisions.

 Samantha L. Calvin, PhD(c), MHI, MBA